Cover Story: Revealing the Mysteries behind Magnetic Resonance Imaging

 The MSAA MRI Access Fund assists with the payment of cranial (brain) and cervical-spine (upper back) magnetic resonance imaging (MRI) scans for qualified individuals who have no medical insurance or cannot afford their insurance costs.
 The exam must be required to help determine a diagnosis of multiple sclerosis (MS) or evaluate current MS disease progression.

 For people who have already had a brain and/or c-spine MRI for their MS, MSAA will reimburse the cost of their MRI(s) up to a certain amount for qualified candidates.
+Under the reimbursement option, MSAA will pay the billing facility directly, as we do not reimburse individual clients.
+Also, please know there is a 24-month wait period to reapply for MRI assistance for new or reimbursed MRIs.

 To learn more and apply, please visit the MRI Access Fund page at mymsaa.org/mri or call (800) 532-7667, ext.
 154.